Vibronic states and their effect on the temperature and strain dependence of silicon-vacancy qubits in 4H silicon carbide: Results and discussion

 \subsection{Crystal strain effect on the ZPL position}

 The knowledge of crystal strain effects on the optical properties of the quantum defect is also an important factor in many applications, however these are yet to be measured for the $h$ and $k$-site silicon-vacancy defects in 4H SiC.
 To determine these, we calculated the strain dependence of the ZPL position for normal strain components.
 We specified the strain matrix in the cubic reference frame where $z$ and $x$ coincides with the $[0001]$ and $[1\overline{1}00]$ directions in the hexagonal reference frame, respectively.
 This choice makes the $(xz)$ plane a vertical mirror plane.
 We deformed the 4H SiC supercell according to a single strain matrix element and allowed the defect to relax under the effect of strain.
 We calculate the ZPL energy for a set of 7 equidistant points in the range of $-0.003$ and $0.003$ strain, and fit the slope ($a$) to linear function.
 The resulting ZPL-strain coupling strengths of V1 and V2 centers are listed in Table~\ref{tab:strain}.

+These strain dependencies can be demonstrated in a simplified picture, where the changes in the ground state Kohn-Sham defect levels are followed.
+The analogy to the ZPL is the energy difference of the $u$ and $v$ defect level in this approximation (see Fig.~\ref{fig:vacancy} (b)).
+Compressive strain increases the charge density of the defect orbitals, leading to stronger repulsion between them, whereas the opposite can be stated for tensile strain.
+We find this closing tendency of the $u$ and $v$ energy gap in the calculations (see Fig.~\ref{fig:levels}), that can be interpreted as a negative slope in the ZPL.
+Furthermore, $v$ orbital is more localized on the axial carbon first neighbor of the vacancy than on the basal ones~\cite{Udvarhelyi2019}, resulting in larger response for axial strain ($a_{zz}$) compared to basal components ($a_{xx}$ and $a_{yy}$).

 With piezoelectric actuators, a transverse tensile strain of up to $7.5\times10^{-5}$ was already demonstrated in 4H SiC~\cite{Falk2014}.
 This could result in around $-0.1$~meV shift in the ZPL.
 According to our simulations, a larger shift in ZPL can be obtained with applying a tensile strain parallel to c-axis.
 We note that pneumatical press on the sample can readily cause a large compressive strain in the order of $10^{-3}$ that could lead to several meVs shift of the ZPL transitions.
 This strong coupling to strain can be harnessed in quantum communication applications, where identical emitters are needed for efficient coupling of distant qubits with photons.
 An efficient control of the ZPL position compensating local differences (e.g., temperature) could be achieved by applying a specific strain using piezo actuators.